 Boosting Your Mountain Mojo

-Proper hydration helps maintain your strength and stamina.
+Proper hydration helps maintain your and stamina.
 It keeps the dreaded altitude sickness at bay while aiding muscle function and digestion throughout your challenging ascent.
-Remember, a hydrated trekker is a happy trekker!
+Remember, a hydrated is a happy trekker!

 How Much Water Should You Drink While Climbing Kilimanjaro?